Independence Day (1996 film): Critical response

-Review aggregator Rotten Tomatoes reports that 69% of 80 surveyed critics gave Independence Day a positive review; the average rating is 6.6/10.
-The site's critical consensus reads, "The plot is thin and so is character development, but as a thrilling, spectacle-filled summer movie, Independence Day delivers."
+Review aggregator Rotten Tomatoes reports that 77% of 154 surveyed critics gave Independence Day a positive review; the average rating is 7.2/10.
+The site's critical consensus reads, "Harkening back to the spirit of classic sci-fi and souping it up with modern pyrotechnic bravura, Independence Day is a proudly goofy invasion epic whose lack of pretension earns it an enthusiastic salute."
 On Metacritic, the film has a score of 59 out of 100 based on 19 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Critics wrote that the film has "cardboard" and "stereotypical" characters, and weak dialogue.
 However, the shot of the White House's destruction was declared a milestone in visual effects and one of the most memorable scenes of the 1990s.
 In a 2010 poll, readers of Entertainment Weekly rated it the second-greatest summer film of the previous 20 years, ranking only behind Jurassic Park.

 Mick LaSalle of the San Francisco Chronicle gave the film his highest rating, declaring it the "apotheosis" of comic book space adventure movies.
 Lisa Schwarzbaum of Entertainment Weekly gave it a B+ for living up to its massive hype, adding "charm is the foremost of this epic's contemporary characteristics.
 The script is witty, knowing, cool."
 Eight years later, Entertainment Weekly rated the film as one of the best disaster films of all time.
 Kenneth Turan of the Los Angeles Times felt that the film did an "excellent job conveying the boggling immensity of [the] extraterrestrial vehicles […] and panic in the streets" and the scenes of the alien attack were "disturbing, unsettling and completely convincing".

 The film's nationalistic overtones were widely criticized by reviewers outside the U.S. Movie Review UK described the film as "a mish-mash of elements from a wide variety of alien invasion movies and gung-ho American jingoism."
 The speech during which Whitmore states that victory in the coming war would see the entire world henceforth describe July 4 as its Independence Day, was described in a BBC review as "the most jaw-droppingly pompous soliloquy ever delivered in a mainstream Hollywood movie."
 In 2003, readers of Empire voted that scene as the "Cheesiest Movie Moment of All-Time".
 Empire critic Kim Newman had given the film a five-star rating in the magazine's original review.

 Several critics were disappointed by the special effects.
 Newsweeks David Ansen claimed they were no better than those seen nineteen years earlier in Star Wars.
 Todd McCarthy of Variety felt the production's budget-conscious approach resulted in "cheesy" shots, lacking the quality of effects in films by James Cameron and Steven Spielberg.
 Roger Ebert noted a lack of imagination in the spaceship and creature designs.
 Gene Siskel expressed the same sentiments in his At the Movies review.'